mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 # Configuring The Environment (Multiple Clusters)
 ### You might need to configure multiple clusters on the exam, but rather cross cluster searches and cross-cluster replication.
-<b> There are other cluster management topics that dont necessarily require multiple clusters such as:
+<b> There are other cluster management topics that don't necessarily require multiple clusters such as:
 1) Diagnose shard issues and repair a cluster's health
 2) Backup and restore a cluster and/or specific indices
 3) Configure a snapshot to be searchable